Shown below are the Boots that I have gotten during 2009.

-Brown Equestrian Boots I bought these boots in October, 2009, from an eBay retailer.
+Brown Equestrian Boots I bought these boots in October, 2009, from an eBay retailer (and discarded them in 2017).
 The boots were marketed as "brown patrol boots" but really are equestrian boots.
 Unfortunately, I found out only after receiving them that they are made in Pakistan.
 The quality is rather poor.
 They look nice, but even after wearing them for just a few hours, I can tell that they're cheap.
-Oh well, I didn't pay that much, and I have always wanted a pair of tall brown boots like this.

 Wesco Combat Boots I bought these boots in late September, 2009, from Stompers Boots when they decided to offer them on a great close-out sale price.
 The boots are a variant of Wesco Jobmasters, but have a traditional masculine combat boot appearance.
 They have 14 eyelets and are 12" tall with a Vibram 100 lug sole.